 - Know your audience.
 The people that have taken their time to indulge your pitch want to help you forge ahead.
 Make sure you know who they are, their backgrounds, those they have funded previously.

 - Test your pitch.
-Rehearse your pitch in front of friends and colleagues and partners in the venture.
+Rehearse your pitch in front of friends, colleagues and partners in the venture.
 Ask them for constructive advice no matter how much it hurts.
 Reformulate the pitch and practice your delivery.
 Make certain any visuals/graphics are easily understood, clean, crisp, and original.
 Recording and playback is highly recommended so that you can listen to yourself and make improvements.

 - Don’t script the entire pitch.
 You’ll need to ad-lib depending upon the questions you’ll be receiving.
 Be confident and relaxed.